First-order phase-transition on dynamical Lorentz symmetry breaking system: The Matsubara formalism

-The fermion propagator can be rewritten as follows:
+At $D=4$, The fermion propagator can be rewritten as follows :

-and through reorganization of the terms the denominator can be rewritten as $D(p) = (p+\mathtt{a})^2(p-\mathtt{a})^2$.
-For the study of the thermodynamic properties, one uses the Matsubara formalism, in which the $p^{0}$-momentum integration is replaced by the sum :
+and through reorganization of the terms, the denominator can be rewritten as $D(p) = (p+\mathtt{a})^2(p-\mathtt{a})^2$.
+For the study of the thermodynamic properties, one uses the Matsubara formalism, in which the $p^{0}$-the sum replaces momentum integration: